 Having the ability to take classes online makes learning on the road much more doable so Brown can attain academic success.
 “It's overwhelming at times, but you have to do what you have to do in order to get the grades you want and need.
 It's about prioritizing.
 If i want to play basketball (and my goal is to play overseas and the WNBA) I know that i know i have to work hard, regardless if I have to travel while doing so, or not, I have to do it in order to be successful.”

 Having people that can motivate and inspire make achieving and believing in success much more tangible.
 What makes it all a little better is the dedicated support Brown receives in all areas of her life.
 “Now, it's so easy to be a dedicated student AND athlete.
 I have so many people around me that care about not only my future BUT my education as well.
 I get advice from my coaches (AAU and High School) and family on how to improve my game on the court.
 Off the court, my family also supports me, my mom is my #1 supporter and pushes me to be the best I can be and they're (my family) always there with no matter what.
 The amount of help I get from them makes me so grateful and make is so much easier to be a student athlete.”

 Like Kassondra Brown, many students are talented in sports, the arts, hands on skills, and more.
 In more structured school environments that have set hours and strict curriculum, this can stifle their success as keeping up with demands leaves little time or energy to pursue passions.
 At Penn Foster, our students are able to learn at their own pace.
-If you or your child think homeschool might be worth exploring, reach out and learn more about what is available to you.
+If you or your child think online high school might be worth exploring, reach out and learn more about what is available to you.